kshetline/tubular_time/README.md

 `ttime().utcOffsetMinutes`

-Change in seconds from a timezone's standard UTC offset due to Daylight Saving Time.
+Change in seconds from a timezone’s standard UTC offset due to Daylight Saving Time.
 This will be 0 when DST is not in effect, or always 0 if DST is never in effect.
 While usually a positive number, some timezones (like Europe/Dublin) employ negative DST during the winter:

 `ttime().dstOffsetSeconds`

-Change in minutes from a timezone's standard UTC offset due to Daylight Saving Time:
+Change in minutes from a timezone’s standard UTC offset due to Daylight Saving Time:

 `ttime().dstOffsetMinutes`